πŸ“‹ Available on Starter, Deliver, Grow, and Scale plans.

 • View a project's active forms and how many responses they've received.

-• Edit existing forms, updating included questions to reflect the most up-to-date requirements.
+• Edit forms to reflect changing requirements.

 • Use forms as templates by making a copy each time you need a similar set of questions.